Traveling with Your Children with ASD

 - Behaviors that can be misinterpreted as “suspicious” or “disruptive” and may get your family removed from a flight

-The good news is that thousands of autism families successfully overcome these challenges and take to the skies every day.
-That means your family can too!
+The good news is that thousands of families successfully overcome these challenges and take to the skies every day.
+This means that your family can too!

 Months and Weeks Before Your Flight